Line Edit: “The Social Network”

 She has a girl-next-door face that makes her easy to fall for.At this point in the conversation she already knows that she’d rather not be there and her politeness is about to be tested.

-Since the reader is wherever the characters are, let’s replace there, which refers to the bar, with here.
-And let’s also improve the mechanics of the sentence by inserting a comma after the introductory clause (At this point in the conversation) and a comma between the two subsequent independent clauses.
+Since readers are wherever the characters are, let’s replace there, which refers to the bar, with here.
+And let’s also improve the mechanics of the sentence by inserting a comma after the introductory clause (At this point in the conversation) and between the two subsequent independent clauses.

 At this point in the conversation, she already knows that she’d rather not be here, and her politeness is about to be tested.